 - Harsh Agrawal: My Blogging Journey So Far

 - Interview with the Swiss high-class escort model Fiona

 - 10 Insights From A 10+ Year Career In SEO

 - Top 3 Things I learned in the last 3 Years of Niche Marketing

 - 5 Lessons from Selling a Multi-Million Dollar WordPress Plugin Business

 - Income report: How much does an inactive blog make in a month?

 13. Create a checklist post

 There is plenty of information online about almost any possible subject you may think of.
-In this ocean of information, the readers are looking for content that is succinct and applicable and can be followed step by step to obtain results.
+In this ocean of information, the readers are looking for the succinct and applicable content and can be followed step by step to obtain results.
 That’s why checklists are very appreciated.
 You may create a new checklist article or add a checklist to an existing one.

 - Complete SEO Checklist [35 Tips]